Ben-glitch-cloud/Tip/README.md

 <h2 align="center">How to get set up</h2>

-1. First fork the repo from GitHub
+1. First fork the repo from GitHub.

-2. Creat an empty folder and copy the prject into the terminal
+2. Creat an empty folder and copy the project into the terminal.
 ```
 $ https://github.com/Ben-glitch-cloud/Tip.git
 ```